nordicmicroalgae/nua-backend/README.md

-# n-a-backend
+# nua-backend
-Django backend for Nordic Microalgae.
+Backend for Nordic Microalgae.